abbasyazdinejad/Equity-First_Audit_of_LLM/README.md

 # Equity-First Audit of Large Language Models in Digital Health

-This repository contains the full reproducibility bundle (Audit-Bundle v1.0) for our study:
+This repository contains demo of reproducibility bundle (Audit-Bundle v1.0) for our study:

 **"Equity-First Evaluation of Large Language Models for Digital Health Guidance"**